George-P-1/Speech_Intelligibility_with_Neural_Networks/README.md

 This project is licensed under the MIT License - see the LICENSE file for details. -->

 ## Acknowledgements
-The code and models here are based on the research and work of [George Punnoose](https://github.com/George-P-1) and [Emin Shirinov](https://github.com/Codeexia0).
+This thesis is the research and work of [George Punnoose](https://github.com/George-P-1) and [Emin Shirinov](https://github.com/Codeexia0).
 The dataset used in this work was provided by [The Clarity Project](https://claritychallenge.org).

 [^1]: Cees H. Taal, Richard C. Hendriks, Richard Heusdens, and Jesper Jensen.
 “An Algorithm for Intelligibility Prediction of Time-Frequency Weighted Noisy Speech”.
 In: IEEE Transactions on Audio, Speech, and Language Processing 19.7 (Sept.
 2011), pp. 2125–2136. doi: 10.1109/TASL.2011.2114881.